wp-plugins/playbuzz/readme.txt

 == Changelog ==

 = 0.1.1 =
-* Fixed plugin installations scripts
+* Improved plugin installations scripts
 * Updated readme with new information
 * Added helpers in the plugin's settings page